Li Chen the Emperor Xuanzong of Tang — Double-Faced Monarch of Tang Dynasty

 Retrieving Authority and Defeating Political Enemies

-He showed gratitude to the eunuchs that supported him in obtaining the throne, but he also smartly constricted their power and occupations; as for other eunuchs, he removed their authority gradually and kindly.
+He showed gratitude to the eunuchs who supported him in obtaining the throne, but he also smartly constricted their power and occupations; as for other eunuchs, he removed their authority gradually and kindly.

 Until now, Emperor Li Chen quickly grasped centralized power in his hands without violence but was highly efficient.